Written by Heather Zubiate

 The Numbers Three and One

 When we grammatically investigate the words "one" and "three," we see that they are both nouns and adjectives.
 Even so, both grammatical forms of these words mean the same thing.
-One means it is an amount that is more than zero, and less than two.
-Three means it is more than one and two, and it's less than four.
+One means that it is an amount that is more than zero, and less than two.
+Three means that it is more than zero, one, and two, and it's less than four.
 I don't know how this concept can be made more clear, these numbers describe amounts, or quantities.
-As far as mathematics goes, and I mean basic math, not the mess that is called "New Math," I can't think of any possible way of making 3 = 1, other than writing 1 to the third power.
-Even so, all that means is that the number one (the same number) is multiplied by itself 3 times, and so it still doesn't mean 1 = 3.
+As far as the use of numbers in mathematics goes, I can't think of any possible way of making thee equal one, other than writing one to the third power.
+Even so, all that means is that the number one is multiplied by itself three times, the sum being one, not three.

 Plural /ploo-rel/ adj. more than one in number